-If your internet connection is not working properly and you encounter and warning messages on your computer.
-It is possible that you have improperly tweaked some of your network settings or an application caused the changes on your settings which causes it to encounter problems.
-To fix this, you can try resetting your network connection settings by doing the following steps below.
+If your internet connection is not working properly and you encounter warning messages on your computer.
+You may have improperly tweaked some of your network settings, or an application caused the changes on your settings, which causes it to encounter problems.
+To fix this, you can try resetting your network connection settings by following the following steps.

 Step 1.
-On your computer, press on Windows Key + I to open Windows Settings.
+Press the Windows Key + I to open Windows Settings on your computer.

 Step 2.
 After that, click on Network and Internet inside the Windows Settings’ main page.